StarTemple/StarTemple/README.md

 👋 **Hello!
 Welcome to my GitHub repository!**

-I'm **Nejma Nefertiti,** an emerging software engineer with a *passion for coding and social justice.* Currently, I'm taking my next steps into the tech world through Tech Pathways at Columbia University's Justice Through Code (JTC) program.
+I'm **Nejma Nefertiti,** a junior developer with a *passion for coding and social justice.* Currently, I'm taking my next steps into the tech world through Tech Pathways at Columbia University's Justice Through Code (JTC) program.

 🔗 Let's Connect on [**LinkedIn**](https://www.linkedin.com/in/nejma-nefertiti)